savio0694/airflow-data-pipeline/README.md

 GATHER DATA-->TRANSFORM-->MONITOR

-he code for the pipeline is in he MYDAG.PY file.
+The code for the pipeline is in he MYDAG.PY file.

 The demonstration of the pipeline can be found at this link: